JamesHewitt1014/httpserver/Readme.md

 # Http-Server Library
-This project is a simple and very limited Http Server library for Go.
-I built this to further my understanding of the HTTP protocol and of how HTTP server libraries work.
+This project is a simple and very limited HTTP Server library for Go.
+I built this to further my understanding of the HTTP protocol and the inner workings of HTTP server libraries.

 Features:
 * Provides a basic interface for the http server & routing